The Queen of Weeds

 The humble stinging nettle - so undervalued, unrecognised and unappreciated by the modern world - yet if there was one plant I would say is the most important to include in our spring and early summer diets, it would be this one!

-If we could all grow a patch of nettles in our flower beds, or even proudly display a pot of them, in full sun on the patio (to support a cultural shift) - we would be much better off for it and so would nature!
+If we could all grow a patch of nettles in our flower beds, or even proudly display a pot of them, in full sun on the patio - we would be all the better for it.

 Nettles taste very ‘green’ a bit like a supercharged version of spinach.
 Due to their spines they cannot be eaten raw in a salad, but they can be cooked in exactly the same way as spinach - wilt in some olive oil/butter, steam or boil.

-Some foraging chefs recommend soaking the nettles for 5-10minutes in water before cooking to remove the stinging compounds in the leaf.
+Some foraging chefs recommend soaking the nettles for 5-15minutes in water before cooking to remove the stinging compounds in the leaf.
 If you have sensitive digestion, this may be advisable.

-They make a great addition to any vegetable soup and in my opinion very much complement asparagus.
+They make a great addition to any vegetable soup.

-You can add them to a nutrient dense smoothie, blend them up with an apple, a pinch of turmeric and a tablespoon of olive or hemp oil for a vitality ‘top-up’.
+You can add them raw to a nutrient dense smoothie (after soaking), blend them up with a cup of water, an apple, a pinch of turmeric and a tablespoon of olive or hemp oil for a vitality ‘top-up’.
+You could also add a dash of apple cider vinegar to this too.

 Interesting - for information purposes only